Thrombolysis

 Prevent another blood clot:

 - Limit alcohol.
 Do not drink alcohol for 24 hours after your procedure.
-Then limit alcohol.
-Women should limit alcohol to 1 drink a day.
-Men should limit alcohol to 2 drinks a day.
-A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.
+Then limit alcohol to 1 drink a day if you are female or 2 drinks a day if you are male.
+A drink is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Reach or maintain a healthy weight.
 Too much body weight can put pressure on your leg veins and cause blood to pool.
 This increases your risk for another blood clot.
-Ask your healthcare provider what a healthy weight is for you.
-He or she can help you create a safe weight loss plan, if needed.
+Ask your provider what a healthy weight is for you.
+Your provider can help you create a safe weight loss plan, if needed.

 Follow up with your doctor or hematologist as directed: